Krastanov/labwebsite/grad-qis.md

 A variety of materials will be provided as the class progresses and each lecture will have suggested readings from multiple sources.
 You can see a [preview of the most important sources](/quantumonboarding).

+The majority of the class will be based on Scott Aaronson's lecture notes and the Nielsen & Chuang textbook.

-## Exercises
+## Onboarding Exercises

-There are [optional ungraded exercises](/undergrad-qis-quiz) you can use to practice.
+There are [optional ungraded exercises](/undergrad-qis-quiz) you can use to gauge your preparedness in terms of prerequisites and basic algebraic techniques taught in the first few weeks of class.
 Office hours would be a good place to discuss them.

+The Nielsen and Chuang textbook has a lot of exercises that you should be working through on your own time to prepare, in addition to the homeworks.

 ## Calendar